diegopacheco/build-your-own-redis-cpp/README.md

 	- Cryptographic hash functions, such as MD5, SHA1.
 	- Checksum hash functions, such as CRC32, Adler32.
 	- Hash functions for hashtables, such as FNV, Murmur.
 This is what to use!
+- Redis can query ordered data by rank.
+	- If you put 20M records in a sorted set
+	- You can get the recorded that ranked at 10M without going trough the first 10M records
+	- This feat cannot be emulated by current SQL databases
+	- SortedSet super power.